-How to Make Room in your 2018 Budgeting for the WMS Implementation
+How to Make Room in your 2021 Budget for the WMS Implementation

-When businesses begin researching Warehouse Management System (WMS) software, they find it can be difficult to budget because pricing is not always readily available.
+When you begin researching Warehouse Management System (WMS) software, you are probably running into some difficulties in the budgeting process because pricing is not always readily available.
 Transitioning from legacy systems presents hurdles that add to the true cost.
-There are ways to approach your 2018 WMS budgeting and the benefits far outweigh the costs.
+There are ways to approach and think about your 2021 WMS budgeting.
+The benefits far outweigh the costs.

 Tips on Budgeting for a WMS Implementation

-Technology will be key to remaining competitive in 2018 and beyond.
-The right WMS can help businesses manage supply chains.
-Here are some tips for making your 2018 WMS Budgeting work – and for making room for the implementation:
+If you’ve made it through this challenging year, you probably already know that your technology will be key to remaining competitive in 2021 and beyond.
+The right WMS can help your business manage your supply chain.
+Here are some tips for making your 2021 WMS Budget work that accommodates the upgrade or implementation too:

-- List hardware costs – Examine what voice-picking devices, industrial handhelds and mobile units you have and what your organization will need.
+- List hardware costs – Examine what voice-picking devices, industrial handhelds and mobile units you have and what your operations will need.

 - Calculate software costs – Consider the price of the software, monthly subscription fees, any software support charges and data migration fees.

-- Plan for training – Implementation will save you money and give you a competitive edge, but only if your employees know how to use the new system.
+- Plan for training – An implementation will save you money and give you a competitive edge, but only if your employees know how to use the new system.
 Invest in training to ensure a seamless transition.

-- Analyze potential gains – WMS spending makes sense when you consider implementation can save your organization between 15 and 25 percent in inventory, provide almost 100 percent inventory accuracy, and reduce labor costs between 20 and 30 percent.
+- Analyze potential gains – WMS spending makes sense when you consider that an implementation can save your organization between 15 and 25 percent in inventory, provide almost 100 percent inventory accuracy and reduce labor costs between 20 and 30 percent.
 Improved customer service also creates both short- and long-term gains.

 Most WMS systems are either under perpetual licensing or operate on a subscription model that typically has a monthly fee.
 Implementation and annual budgets depend on your business’ choice of deployment.

-As JDA RedPrairie software experts, we realize there is no one-size-fits all solutions.
-That’s why we offer a variety of pricing models and integration services to meet the needs of your business.
-We can help you make 2018 WMS Budgeting a smoother, well-informed process.
+As Blue Yonder (formerly JDA RedPrairie) experts, we realize there is no one-size-fits all solution.
+That’s why we offer a variety of pricing models to meet the needs of your business.
+We can help you make 2021 WMS Budget a smoother, well-informed process.

-2018 WMS Budgeting – Presenting the case for your WMS Implementation
+2021 WMS Budget – Presenting the case for your WMS Implementation

 Once you’ve calculated the costs and have a rough idea of the total, you’ve got to make the case internally.
-Organizations differ of course, and only you know who you need to work with to ensure your 2018 WMS Budgeting doesn’t get left out of the process.
+Companies differ of course, and only you know who you need to work with to ensure that your 2021 WMS Budget doesn’t get left out of the process.
 Here are some tips for supporting your request to your supervisor:

 Ultimately, you’ll want to display how WMS will positively affect the bottom-line, while boosting competitive positioning and allowing for agility and ongoing strategic alignment.
 With these steps completed, you’ll have a strong case to present for your WMS project.